No To NATO Spring Actions In Washington, DC

 8:00 p.m. – 10:00 p.m.: Concert

-Thursday, April 4 – Procession from MLK Memorial to rally at Freedom Plaza, Washington, D.C., during the day, 11:00 am, MLK Memorial.
+Thursday, April 4 – Plans are in flux.
+The current plan is to meet at the Einstein Memorial near Constitution Ave. and 21st St., NW, at 8:00 am for a march to the site of the NATO meeting.
+Procession from MLK Memorial to rally at Freedom Plaza, Washington, D.C., during the day, 11:00 am, MLK Memorial.
+Subject to change.

 Lodging will be available at First Trinity Church, which is on the corner of 4th and E Sts, NW, across from the Judiciary Square metro station from Saturday, March 30 to Thursday, April 4.
 The church provides mattresses on the floor, a kitchen, showers and a place to lock up your gear during the day.
 Bring your own bedding, towels and toiletries.
 The cost is $30/night.